 Federal, state and local governments have the power to take your property for public use.
 This is known as the government's power of eminent domain.

-But as a property owner, you have property rights, too, and governments can't simply take your home and land.
+But as a property owner, you have property rights.
+The government can't simply take your home and land.
 It must offer you just compensation for your property.
 This can get complicated, but it means that the government must make a fair offer – usually by offering to buy your private property for a specific sum of money – before it can take it through eminent domain.

 If you own property, how might eminent domain impact you?
-What steps will a government take if it wants to claim your property for a public project?
+What steps will the government take if it wants to claim your property for a public project?

 There’s a process to eminent domain.
-The government won’t show up and say they’re taking your land tomorrow.
-Instead, they must follow a series of steps.
+The government won’t show up and say they’re taking your land tomorrow; they must follow a series of steps.

 Let’s say the government wants to expand a highway to relieve traffic congestion.
 To make that plan work, it needs to purchase your residence and demolish it.